 2) Cooking in a wok

-3) Steam-cooking in an electric steamer
+3) Using an electric steamer

+Meanwhile, many people use convenient electric steamers in their kitchens.
+They exist in various sizes where single or multiple foods can be cooked at different levels at the same time.
 And do not forget: following the healthy eating trend, steam ovens have emerged as a fabulous new addition to the appliance market.
-If I were planning a new kitchen, I’m sure I would want a fantastic steam oven too…
+If I were planning a new kitchen, I’m sure I would want such a fantastic oven too…

-4) Steam-cooking in a pressure cooker
+4) Using a pressure cooker

-Step 2: Include a steam-cooked dish in your meal plan once per week.
+- Include a steam-cooked dish in your meal plan once per week.

-Step 3: Write down any ingredients you need for your healthy cooking method on your customized shopping list.
+- Write down any ingredients you need for your healthy cooking method on your customized shopping list.

 With sautéing, a bit of liquid is heated, the food is added and quickly cooked with covered lid.
 In place of oil, you can use low sodium-broth or water.
 It is a healthy preparation method for small pieces of food like vegetables, fish or meat.

 Extra tip for sautéing vegetables: Take veggies off the stove when they are firm when bitten and arrange some of them on plates.
-Use the nutrient-rich stock as base for a healthy gravy.
+Use the nutrient-rich stock as a base for a healthy gravy.
 Puree remaining veggies to make a soft paste.
 Add it to your liquid to thicken.
 For a creamier texture, add some skim milk.

-I’D LOVE TO HEAR FROM YOU!
+I WOULD LOVE TO HEAR FROM YOU!

 Share with us below your thoughts regarding steam-cooking.
 Let us know your favorite healthy cooking method!